Who is required to follow these standards?

 Meet with us early before you start your project and develop your application following our guidelines.
 Your department will need to hire someone to maintain this application once you complete the project.
 Only students employed by a department can develop applications that will go into production.

 Alternatively, the sponsoring department can work with Web Development to develop and maintain the application.

 Why does LTS care what methods I use to write my Rails?
 Why do I have to follow such strict standards?

-LTS Development is responsible for maintaining the campus web server, including any applications you write.
-We need to be sure that your application will not compromise our web server in terms of performance or availability.
+LTS Development is responsible for maintaining the campus web servers, including any applications you write.
+We need to be sure that your application will not compromise our web server in terms of performance, availability, or security.

 We also need to be able to quickly update or modify applications if needed.
 Often times, a student will develop a system for a faculty member or department.
 The system may be in production for some time before a change is needed, and that student has left the university.
 In most cases, LTS Development is asked to make changes to the application, especially in cases where database servers are migrated to new hardware or an infrastructure change requires the application to be relocated.
 By requiring outside developers to write applications using the same standards we use, we can improve productivity and make applications easier to maintain.